rceliows/cub3d/README.md

 ```

 These leaks are:
-- **Not caused by the cub3D codebase** - They originate from MinilibX's interaction with X11
+- **Not caused by the cub3D codebase** – they originate from MinilibX’s interaction with X11
-- **System library related** - Specifically from `libX11.so` and `libXcursor.so`
+- **System-library related** – specifically from `libX11.so` and `libXcursor.so`
-- **Unavoidable when using mouse functions** - There is no MinilibX function to properly clean up these allocations
+- **Unavoidable when using mouse functions** – MinilibX does not provide a way to explicitly free these allocations

 **Note:** All memory allocated by the cub3D program itself is properly freed.
-The remaining "still reachable" blocks are internal to the graphics libraries and are automatically cleaned up by the operating system when the program exits.
+The remaining “still reachable” blocks belong to internal graphics libraries and are reclaimed by the operating system when the program exits.
+To verify this, you can comment out the call to `mlx_mouse_hide(cub3d->window->mlx, cub3d->window->win);` in `main.c` (around line 75); the reported leaks will disappear.

 ## Project Structure